PeDiot/StockPortfolio/README.md

 The app can be viewed by clicking on this [link](https://pdiot.shinyapps.io/StockPortfolio/).

-In the `TODO` folder, you will find the python & R scripts we built to predict future stock prices.
+In the `TODO` folder, you will find python & R scripts we built in order to predict future stock prices.
 We managed to implement a neural network which outputs 5-day price predictions for ten French stocks.
 However, we didn't succeed in deploying the app with the predictions.
 Any help is therefore welcome to advance on this interesting project!